Kreyren/free-and-open-source-android-apps/README.md

 ## Contribution

 Mind contributing?
 Feel free to fork the project and send some merge requests when you are done.
+Be sure it is in alphabetical order.
 I will check it out and will decide if I should accept it or not.

 ## Other Git repositories